arqrepostxt/fluttermultilanguage/README.md

-# flutter_application_2
+# flutter_multilanguage_app

-A new Flutter project.
+A sample Flutter App with multilanguage switch to change app language

 ## Getting Started

-This project is a starting point for a Flutter application that follows the [simple app state management tutorial](https://flutter.dev/docs/development/data-and-backend/state-mgmt/simple).
+This project is based on a Flutter application that follows the [simple app state management tutorial](https://flutter.dev/docs/development/data-and-backend/state-mgmt/simple).